 Option #2: Call 756-5333 to reach our dispatch center and request an officer.
 This option should be selected anytime a crime is in progress, but does not fit the emergency criteria, or the additional reporting options listed below do not fit your needs.
 Response times are subject to emergency calls and officer availability.
 Depending upon the nature of the call, a Community Service Officer may be dispatched.

-Option #3: You may walk into the Port Orange Police Department lobby between the hours of 8AM and 8PM daily to make a report.
+Option #3: You may walk into the Port Orange Police Department lobby between the hours of 8AM and 5PM Monday-Friday to make a report.
 This option is useful when the crime is not in progress and does not require an immediate response from an officer.
 Any crime not in progress may be reported using this option.

 Option #4: For any minor crime, which is not in progress, a Citizen Crime Report (CCR) may be used to report the incident.
 The CCR is a self-report instrument that citizens may use to report crimes that require no follow-up by police, and when no charges will be filed in the case.
 Appropriate reasons for a CCR may be: